moliver28/research-handbook/content/handbook/product/personas/_index.md

 - It's a lot of work to keep models fresh and relevant.
 - I don't want to use tools that are not relevant to data science.
 So please don't ask me to learn devOps, how to code and run a pipeline, etc.
 - It can be really expensive to train, retrain models and to run experiments.
 I want to make sure I don't get in trouble if I incur a large cost.
+#### Dana (Data Scientist)

+- **Alternative Job Titles:** Data Analyst, Machine Learning Engineer, Data Engineer, Quantitative Analyst, Predictive Modeler

+##### Job Summary

+I collect, preprocess, and analyze data to derive insights and build predictive models.
+I collaborate with cross-functional teams to operationalize these models and provide data-driven solutions.

+##### Jobs to be done

+- Collect and gather data from multiple sources.
+- Clean, transform, and preprocess data for analysis.
+- Explore and analyze data to derive insights.
+- Build predictive models to solve business problems or make data-driven predictions.
+- Update models with new training data to maintain their relevance.
+- Collaborate with engineering teams to deploy models and maintain data pipelines.

+##### Motivations

+- As a data scientist, my focus is on analyzing data and building effective models, rather than software development.
+- I aim to create models that provide practical solutions and drive business value.

+##### Frustrations

+- Maintaining model relevance by continuously updating and retraining with new data.
+- Avoid unnecessary complexity in tools and processes unrelated to core data science tasks.
+- Managing computational resources and costs associated with model training and experimentation.
 ### Internal personas

 Internal personas reflect the workflow, needs, and challenges faced by GitLab team members.
 These personas support and influence the work of GitLab groups that serve internal use cases.